sorentwo/neutrino/README.md

 Travis builds are configured to use secure environment variables so that AWS integration specs will operate.
 Those variables are *not* available for pull requests, so all pull requests will fail to pass CI.
-If and when I get any real pull requests I'll implement some feature detection to prevent blanekt CI failures.
+If and when I get any real pull requests I'll implement some feature detection to prevent blanket CI failures.

 1. Fork it